persmule/mamiru/README.md

 The first two bytes of the "real" body part is devided into the header, and the offset is rounded to a multiple of 3, in order to make base64 more effective.

 # To make the life of those who run surveillance harder.
 gnupg tends to produce partialized symmetrically-encrypted body if compression before encryption is enabled.
-Bodies in such format contain equidistantly distributed part-length info, which may become a clue, so it is suggested to use other tools (e.g. gzip, xz, zip, 7z) to perform compression, and encrypt the compressed data (including epub and compact image and video files) by gnupg with compression disabled (`-z 0`).
+Bodies in such format contain equidistantly distributed part-length info, which may become a clue, so it is suggested to use other tools (e.g. gzip, xz, zip, 7z) to perform compression, and encrypt the compressed data (including epub and compact image and video files) by gnupg with compression disabled (`-z 0`), when used along with mamiru.